demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_ETNA/README.txt

 The new file can be plotted with Paraview.

 The simulation also creates output files in the ESRI ascii raster format .asc.
-These files can be used with a GIS software, or post-processed with a python script creating bitmap images:
+These files can be used with a GIS software, or post-processed with a python script creating bitmap images.
+To do that, first create a simbolic link of the script in this folder:

+>> ln -s ../../UTILS/plot_overlay.py .

+Then, execute the python script

 >> python plot_overlay.py